SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Forming-and-Joining/Zigbee-Hands-on-Forming-Joining.md

 ## 1.2.
 Purpose

 This tutorial will give an overall knowledge about how to build a Light and Switch device from scratch.
 By the end of this Lab, the user will be familiar with Simplicity Studio and  Zigbee fundamentals.
-The network will consist of two devices using the EFR32MG12 SoCs (BRD4162A).
+The network will consist of two devices using the EFR32MG24 SoCs (BRD4187C).
 - One of the devices is the Light.
-Since the created network is centralized, the Light will work as the Coordinator and Trust Center of the network.
-This device forms and opens the network, permits other devices to join, and manages security keys.
+The Light will act as a Coordinator and Trust Center of the network and create a centralized network.
+This device will form and open the network, permit other devices to join, and manage security keys.
 - The other device is the Switch.
 It joins the network opened by the Light and sends On-Off commands to the Light.
+This device will act as an End Device.
 The figure below illustrates the workflow of this hands-on.

 <div align="center">